osmc/osmc/package/mediacenter-skin-osmc/files/usr/share/kodi/addons/skin.osmc/README.md

 #OSMC skin

 This is a Kodi skin which provides the OSMC look and feel.
-The initial skin was done by Hitcher -- based off of a Plex skin called Conq.
-Further improvements are maintained by the community.

-##Changelog

-Versioning continues from v1.0.1 of Conq.

-1.0.2: 12th September 2014

-* Add light and dark logos
-* Make dark appearance default
-* Remove references to 'skin.conq'
-* Updated metadata descriptions
+Developed by Simon Brunton and Kevin Goffe

+See changelog.txt for details

 ##License